enort3533/book-recommender-system/README.md

-# book-recommender-system
-A personalized book recommendation system leveraging collaborative filtering to predict user preferences based on historical data.
-Built with Python, it preprocesses and analyzes data, providing intelligent book suggestions.
-Ideal for enhancing user engagement and discovering new reads

 # Book Recommender System

 A personalized book recommendation system that uses collaborative filtering to predict user preferences based on historical data.
 This project preprocesses and analyzes book and user ratings data to provide intelligent book suggestions.